PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 -------------------------------

 Mutually commuting Pauli words can be measured simultaneously on a quantum computer.
-Finding groups of mutually commuting observables given a general linear combination of Pauli words can optimize the number of circuit executions.
+Finding groups of mutually commuting observables can therefore reduce the number of circuit executions, and is an example of how observables can be "compiled".

 PennyLane contains different functionalities for this purpose, ranging from higher-level transforms acting on QNodes to lower-level functions acting on operators.